 There are rumors that some seed companies are OWNED by Monsanto.
 Let’s be clear – there are NO seed companies like Burpees, Territorial, etc. OWNED by Monsanto.
 That’s just not true.
 There are companies with contracts for seeds from Monsanto-owned Seminis.
 You need to decide for yourself which companies you will support with your seed purchases.

-As someone who is striving to be more self-sufficient, I still love those easy to grow Better Boy Tomatoes, but supplying my own heirloom tomatoes is my goal.
+As someone who is striving to be more self-sufficient, I still love those easy to grow Better Boy Tomatoes, but supplying my own seeds from my own heirloom tomatoes is my goal.
 Monsanto or no Monsanto, you can’t even buy heirloom seeds from some seed companies anymore.
 Don’t place your trust in yet another mega-corporation.
 Do your research and make the best decision for you.